Is Sports Betting Legal in Connecticut?

 Bet now

 Sports betting is legal in Connecticut, and residents have access to several authorized online sportsbooks.
-The following platforms are licensed and regulated by the state, ensuring a safe and legal betting environment:
+The table below indicates which sportsbooks are licensed (and which aren’t licensed) in Connecticut in 2025:

 Sportsbook Available in Connecticut